ros-naoqi/naoqi_driver/doc/source/index.rst

 In order to get the module to connect to your roscore, you should send it your IP.
 Let us assume your IP is ``10.0.132.105`` and your port ``11311``.

-If oyu are on your desktop:
+If you are on your desktop:

 .. code-block:: sh

-  $ rosrun local_naoqi_module local_executable http://10.0.132.105:11311
+  $ TODO rosrun local_naoqi_module local_executable http://10.0.132.105:11311

 You can also perform that action from your robot: